pfunk-ml/VisionProjectKrang/Documentation/ReadMe.md

                                 src/Data/markers_small
             There are 8 markers.
 Digit at end of file name, denotes the marker ID.

+    Python Script has been written to do all above extrinsic calibration.
+See run_extrinsic_calibration.py file.

 RUNNING ONE CAMERA

     Details Here